Bert-Proesmans/bert-proesmans.github.io/_posts/2018-02-06-Creating-a-procedural-macro-in-Rust-1.md

 ---
 layout: post
-title: Creating a procedural macro in Rust Pt.
-1
+title: "Creating a procedural macro in Rust Pt.
+1"
+description: "Procedural macros are relatively new.
+Because of that it's quite possible you'll encounter a few compilation errors."
 ---

 Procedural macros are relatively new.
 Because of that it's quite possible you'll